Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes

 These dimensions give two complementary resource-scaling laws for HMC-generated processes.
 Rearranging \cref{eq:BoxCountingDimension}, we see that the number of mixed states in our finite-state approximation to $\MSP(M)$ scales algebraically with $\MxSSet$'s box-counting dimension:

-In other words, for an uncountably infinite MSP, the rate of growth of mixed states is $\df (\MxSSet)$.
+In other words, for an uncountably infinite MSP, the exponential growth rate of mixed states is $\df (\MxSSet)$.

-Similarly, the entropy of the mixed-state set scales with the information dimension.
+Similarly, the entropy of the Blackwell measure scales with the information dimension.
 Rearranging \cref{eq:InformationDimension} shows that the state entropy of the finite-state approximation to $\MSP(M)$ scales logarithmically with $\MxSSet$'s information dimension with respect to the Blackwell measure:

 As $\epsilon \to 0$, $|\mathcal{F}|$ and $H_{\mu}(\mathcal{F})$ diverge and $\df$ and $\di$ are the divergence rates, respectively.
 The remainder focuses on $\di$ as applied to the \eM, for which it describes the rate of divergence of statistical complexity $\Cmu$.